dheerajodha/Run-To-Meet/README.md

 # Run-To-Meet
-This is a Google Meet Notifier, which aims to protect students from the embarrassment of not being able to reply when somebody mentions their name in Online Lecture, while they had their lecture on mute and were utilising their time by working on some other exciting projects.
+This is a Google Meet Notifier, which aims to protect students from the embarrassment of not being able to reply when somebody mentions their name in Online Lecture, while they mistakenly missed out their name being called out.

 >You: So, is it reaalllly helpful??